-(In millions) 2021 l (est.) 2022 (est.)
+(In millions) 2022 (est.)

-Cost of sales \$ 4.9 \$ 1.4
+Cost of sales \$ 1.3

-Selling, general and administrative 1.1 1.1
+Selling, general and administrative 0.9

-Total expected incremental cost savings \$ 6.0 \$ 2.5
+Total expected incremental cost savings \$ 2.2

 For additional financial information about restructuring, refer to Note 19.
-Restructuring in the Notes to Condensed Consolidated Financial Statements.
+Restructuring of the Notes to Consolidated Financial Statements.